fnalways/Olares/docs/manual/olares/market.md

     b.
 Set a unique name for the desktop shortcut for easy identification.
 5. In the **Configure Environment Variables** window, complete the setup based on the application type, and then click **Confirm**.
 In the installed applications list, the newly created application will appear with a **Clone** tag next to it.
-6. To view the detailed attributes of the newly cloned application, click the **Clone** tag.
+6. To view the detailed attributes of the newly cloned application, click the application.
 7. To run the newly cloned application, click **Open**.

 ## Update applications